 This prospectus contains summaries of certain provisions contained in some of the documents described herein, but reference is made to the actual documents for complete information.
 All of the summaries are qualified in their entirety by the actual documents.
-Copies of some of the documents referred to herein have been filed, will be filed or will be incorporated by reference as exhibits to the registration statement of which this prospectus is a part, and you may obtain copies of those documents as described below under "Where You Can Find More Information."
+Copies of some of the documents referred to herein have been filed or will be filed as exhibits to the registration statement of which this prospectus is a part, and you may obtain copies of those documents as described below under "Where You Can Find More Information."